 6.3.2 Each Energy Supplier shall ensure that before being permitted to install Smart Metering Systems, Installers have received training at a level appropriate to the installation (taking into account the knowledge and skills necessary to fulfil the role), including, in the case of installations for Domestic Consumers, training and accreditation from a National Skills Academy for Power accredited provider or equivalent training and accreditation.
-Installations that are for training purposes must be supervised by an appropriately ES MEM qualified Installer; Note: The MEM should also refer to the guidelines of Appendix 9 which provide guidance to the training and/or assessment of Meter Installers.
+Installations that are for training purposes much he upper identified to a particulation.
+ES MEM must be supervised by an appropriately qualified Installer: Note: The MEM should also refer to the guidelines of Appendix 9 which provide guidance to the training and/or assessment of Meter Installers.
 ES MEM 6.3.3 Each MEM shall be responsible for the training of its Meter Installers to meet both the safety requirements and the technical requirements of Appendix 11.
-The results of any associated trade tests and/or records of such training shall be kept and shall be open to inspection by the Code Manager and where applicable to the relevant DNO requiring to authorise the MEM's employees and/or agents.
-MEM; DNO 6.3.4 Each MEM shall be responsible for testing its Meter Installers to establish their technical and safety competence prior to confirming in writing that they are competent.
-MEM 6.3.5 The MEM shall maintain a register of competent persons authorised by it.
+The results of any associated trade tests MEM; DNO open to inspection by the Code Manager and where applicable to the relevant DNO requiring to authorise the MEM's employees and/or agents 6.3.4 Each MEM shall be responsible for testing its Meter Installers to establish their technical and safety competence prior to confirming in writing that they are MEM competent.
+6.3.5 The MEM shall maintain a register of competent persons authorised by it.
 This register shall be open to inspection by the Code Manager.
-Appendix 2 provides a model form of certificate of competency to be issued MEM by MEMs to Meter Installers giving suggested categories of authority, depending upon the experience of the Meter Installer and type of work expected to be undertaken by it.
-6.3.6 Each Energy Supplier shall ensure that Installers engaged to undertake gas meter work are appropriately registered with Gas Safe Register; ES 6.3.7 Each Energy Supplier shall ensure that Installers are competent in addressing Consumer queries and/or can refer them to an appropriate contact; ES 6.3.8 Each Energy Supplier shall ensure that Installers are trained and competent to provide Energy Efficiency Guidance that is appropriate to the Consumer's needs; ES 6.3.9 Each Energy Supplier shall ensure that Installers have a basic knowledge and understanding (appropriate to their role) of data protection and privacy; ES 6.3.10 Each Energy Supplier shall ensure that the Energy Supplier's training materials and standards take into account changes in the market and to goods/services, legislation and regulation; and ES 6.3.11 Each Energy Supplier shall ensure that in the case of installations at Domestic Premises, Installers receive training that would enable them to have an understanding of the definition of Vulnerable Consumer, are able to identify potential cases of Vulnerable Consumers, and any guidance offered is responsive to the needs of Vulnerable Consumers (e.g. Priority Services Register).
-ES
+Appendix 2 provides a model form of certificate of competency to be issued MEM by MEMs to Meter Installers giving suggested categories of authority, depending upon the experience of undertaken by it 6.3.6 Each Energy Supplier shall ensure that Installers engaged to undertake gas meter work are appropriately ES registered with Gas Safe Register; 6.3.7 Each Energy Supplier shall ensure that Installers are competent in addressing Consumer queries and/or can ES refer them to an appropriate contact; 6.3.8 Each Energy Supplier shall ensure that Installers are trained and competent to provide Energy Efficiency ES Guidance that is appropriate to the Consumer's needs; 6.3.9 Each Energy Supplier shall ensure that Installers have a basic knowledge and understanding (appropriate ES to their role) of data protection and privacy; 6.3.10 Each Energy Supplier shall ensure that the Energy Supplier's training materials and standards take into FS account changes in the market and to goods/services, LJ legislation and regulation; and 6.3.11 Each Energy Supplier shall ensure that in the case of installations at Domestic Premises, Installers receive training that would enable them to have an are able to identify potential cases ES of Vulnerable Consumers, and any guidance offered is responsive to the needs of Vulnerable Consumers (e.g. Priority Services Register). ( 1 1